 The precise manner of implementing a high-performance cultural framework will depend on the needs, context, goals and structure of your organization.
 However, the goal of a framework is to create the necessary clarity, enablement and support to get the most out of your team.

 To drive superior results, multiple factors must work together to create the right environment for sustained success and optimal performance.
 Let’s take a look at key pillars of a high-performance culture.

 1. Clear, empathetic leadership

 Business leaders are responsible for setting agendas and communicating goals that can impact employee performance in various ways.
-In high-performance cultures, expectations, roadmaps and responsibilities are clearly articulated at multiple levels of the organisation.
-This creates the necessary clarity for employees to meet goals at the individual, team and organisational levels.
+In high-performance cultures, expectations, roadmaps and responsibilities are clearly articulated at multiple levels of the organization.
+This creates the necessary clarity for employees to meet goals at the individual, team and organizational levels.

 Your leaders should be aware of their teams’ needs to offer the right environment and support, while employees need to feel that their personal goals are considered, with an open feedback loop that enables every level of the business to plan, collaborate and execute effectively.

 Once goals are articulated, your teams need the right structures to make them happen.
 Efficient, intuitive structures provide clear routes for achieving goals, define individual and collective responsibilities and reduce process bottlenecks.
 As organizations grow and evolve, structures can become overly complex, creating unnecessary frustration and delays in performance.